 Insurance is often seen as a separate financial service from banking, but many banks now offer insurance products as well as their more traditional services.
 These products require the customer to pay a fee for insurance against specific events, though the terms and conditions of each plan can differ considerably.
 The types of insurance banks offer include: life insurance, travel insurance, auto insurance, home insurance, credit card insurance, mortgage insurance, and health insurance.

 A business loan is separate from your personal finances, and usually requires that your business banks with the institution you are seeking a loan from.
-These loans can be used for a wide variety of business-related purposes, and the loan terms will heavily depend on your business’s situation.
+These loans can be used for a wide variety of business-related purposes, like equipment financing and the loan terms will heavily depend on your business’s situation.
 The bank will need to assess your company’s financials thoroughly before approving or rejecting a business loan.

 For those with high savings or high income, banks also offer wealth management services.
 These services rely on experts working with you, one-on-one, to maximize your savings and target your investments, as well as minimize your risk and stay tax efficient.
 As these issues can be complicated and time-consuming, having a dedicated professional on hand to help can be of benefit; it does however come with high fees.